Jim Hood: Attorney General

 Hood was sworn-in as attorney general on January 8, 2004.

 In 2004, Hood prosecuted Jeremy Martin, a teacher from Tupelo, Mississippi and unsuccessful Republican candidate for the Mississippi House of Representatives, who was accused of a misdemeanor campaign finance violation.
 John Helmert, Hood's opposing counsel, called the prosecution of Martin a "political witch hunt".
 According to the Sun Herald, "it is rare for the state's attorney general to prosecute alleged campaign finance violations."
 The case was dismissed after the defendant paid a $300 fine.

 In 2005, Hood prosecuted former Klansman Edgar Ray Killen for orchestrating the 1964 murders of Andrew Goodman, Michael Schwerner, and James Chaney in Philadelphia, Mississippi during Freedom Summer.

 Hood has been active in the legal aspects of the recovery of Mississippi after Hurricane Katrina.
-Shortly after Katrina, Hood partnered with Mississippi plaintiff attorney Richard "Dickie" Scruggs, a brother-in-law of former U.S. Senator Trent Lott, in filing suit against numerous high-profile insurance companies.
+Shortly after Katrina, Hood partnered with Mississippi plaintiff attorney Richard "Dickie" Scruggs, a brother-in-law of former U.S. senator Trent Lott, in filing suit against numerous high-profile insurance companies.
 Hood's leadership has been praised by some as allowing homeowners a better opportunity for recovery than they experienced in neighboring Louisiana, but Scruggs and Hood have also been criticized for over-zealously prosecuting insurance companies and because Scruggs helped convey confidential documents, which Hood used in a criminal probe, supposedly to pressure State Farm Insurance into settlement.
 Hood was reelected on November 6, 2007 and again for a third term on November 8, 2011.
-On November 3, 2015 Hood was reelected for his fourth term.
+On November 3, 2015, Hood was reelected to a fourth term.

 In 2008, Judge William Acker criticized Hood in a judicial opinion for his role in helping Scruggs commit civil contempt.
 Scruggs was later convicted in federal court of crimes committed during the post-Katrina litigation.
 The saga is recounted in the 2009 book, Kings of Tort.

-As a prosecutor, Hood has tried more than 100 jury cases while serving as Assistant state Attorney General and as Chickasaw County District Attorney (D.A.).
+As a prosecutor, Hood has tried more than 100 jury cases while serving as assistant state attorney general and as Chickasaw County district attorney (D.A.).
 He has successfully prosecuted several historic cases, including winning the conviction of Killen.
 As D.A., he successfully prosecuted death penalty cases, including one in which he originally won a conviction, and later, as Attorney General (A.G.), argued and won an appeal of the case before the United States Supreme Court.
 As A.G., Hood established a vulnerable adults unit, a domestic violence unit, an identity theft unit, and a crime prevention and victims services division.
 He has launched initiatives to prevent workplace and school violence, and stalking and domestic assault.
 Hood has developed and distributed numerous publications to assist and educate both consumers and other public service entities in areas such as cyber crime, consumer protection, domestic violence, victims' assistance, election, and government law.